DarkCaster/Perpetual/README.md

 Additional files created when executing **Perpetual** operations. **DO NOT ADD THEM TO YOUR VCS** - this is platform dependent files:

-- `.annotations.json.` Current annotations generated for your project files.
+- `.annotations.json` Current annotations generated for your project files.
-- `.chatlog.md.` LLM interaction log, see below
-- `.raw_message_log.txt.` Raw LLM interaction log, see below
+- `.message_log.txt` Raw LLM interaction log, see below

 You should be cautious when modifying these settings.
 You can always rewrite them by running the init operation in the project root directory again.